khamidou/khamidou.github.io/_drafts/sales-page-teardown-snappy.markdown

 ## Wrap-up

-The page wraps things up quickly by presenting the team, showing one last testimonial and suggesting taking the product tour.
+The page wraps things up quickly by presenting the team[^aboutpage], showing one last testimonial and suggesting taking the product tour.

 <img src="/images/snappy_teardown/11.png" class="img-responsive" />